• SEO

 The current platform evolved from a service called Burbn, a location-based check-in app.

-Burbn's leadership stripped the application of virtually every other aspect — focusing exclusively on its photo, comment, and like functions — after noticing the popularity of its photo-sharing capabilities relative to its other features.
+Burbn's leadershipstripped the application of virtually every other aspect — focusing exclusively on its photo, comment, and like functions — after noticing the popularity of its photo-sharing capabilities relative to its other features.
 The company eventually rebranded and became Instagram, the photo-sharing behemoth we know today.

 Netflix